-The site was originally part of the Bixler's Extension to Preston's Subdivision, and the plat was recorded in 1919.
-Since that time, development of the area has resulted in the shifting of lot lines without approval from the Planning Commission, such that the designs of several of the lots are no longer compatible with the recorded subdivision plat.
+The site was originally part of the Mertz Court Subdivision and the plat was recorded in 1941.
+Since that time, development of the area has resulted in the shifting of lot lines, many without approval from the Planning Commission, such that the designs of several of the lots are no longer compatible with the recorded subdivision plat.
 This includes the subject site, which now has a metes-and-bounds legal description.